Assess school students’ English language skills and literacy with the ICAS English exam

 Papers E and F, for students in the equivalent of Year 7 and Year 8, use more complex texts to assess English skills described in the lower papers, as well as new areas such as types of clauses, modality, idiomatic language and authorial intent.
 For example, questions may require students to analyse how an argument could be more effective, infer the central motivation of a character, or extrapolate the meaning of words from the same semantic family.

-Papers G through to J (Years 9 to 12) prepare students for their last years of schooling, including final exams, with complex texts that discuss abstract concepts and use sophisticated English language structures.
+Papers G to J (Years 9 to 12) prepare students for their last years of schooling, with complex texts that discuss abstract concepts and use sophisticated English language structures, tapping into students' higher-order thinking skills.
 Questions may require students to explain the effects of irony, perspective or even layout, evaluate the writer’s relationship with the audience, or synthesise the ideas from a text to make a new analogy or predict a future outcome.
-While senior high school students often set aside some of their previous extracurricular activities, ICAS tests provide valuable assessment experience and performance insights, especially in English, a compulsory subject in many states’ HSC examinations.
+While senior high school students often set aside some of their previous extracurricular activities, ICAS tests provide valuable assessment experience and performance insights, especially in English, a compulsory subject in many states’ end of schooling examinations.